 One of those questions I occasionally get asked is: how much did your last album cost to make?
 Up until now I've tended to laugh mournfully, knowingly or hysterically, depending on the weather and whether or not my hand had a drink in it.

-The truth is, I have never recorded things to make a substantial profit, and I'm sure I'm not alone there.
-I do it because I love trying to create art that moves and puzzles people, not least myself after the event when the whole process dissolves into unreliable memory and manuscript scribbles.
+The truth is, I have never recorded things to make a profit, and I'm sure I'm not alone there.
+I do it because I love trying to create art that moves, puzzles and inspires people, not least myself after the event when the whole process dissolves into unreliable memory and manuscript scribbles.

 However, that doesn't stop it costing money to record and distribute.
 In particular, paying to hire: a suitable grand piano, professional session musicians (a very big chunk of the total), my recording engineer Andy (a good friend, but it happens to be his line of work) and a mastering engineer to polish everything off.
 And then of course there are all the promotional aspects that follow.